Secrets your agent never sees.

 Built for the way agents actually work.

-Coding agents tend to drop secret values into chat, terminal output, screenshots, and logs. agent-secret-manager makes that physically impossible.
+Coding agents tend to pull secrets into chat, terminal output, screenshots, and logs. agent-secret-manager keeps the value in a local browser form and records only metadata for the agent.

 Not in chat

-The agent never receives the value, so it can't echo it back into the conversation.
+The agent never receives the value, so it cannot echo it back into the conversation.

 Not in your terminal

 Standard output stays clean.
-The CLI only prints names and presence — never values.
+The CLI prints names and saved, skipped, or present state.

 Not in screenshots

 Inputs are masked by default.
-Captures of the agent session don't reveal the secret.
+Captures of the agent session do not reveal the secret.

 Quick start